aninditadash/javascript_basics/README.md

 ## **Classes and Object-Oriented Programming (OOP)**

 Classes are a template for creating objects.
 They encapsulate data with code to work on that data.
 Classes in JS are built on prototypes but also have some syntax and semantics that are unique to classes.
+Class is just syntactic sugar for the constructor functions.

 - In other languages, classes, or constructors, are distinguished from objects, or instances.
 - In JavaScript, classes are mainly an abstraction over the existing prototypical inheritance mechanism — all patterns are convertible to prototype-based inheritance.